construction calculator

 FAQs

-Does this subtract windows and doors?
+Does this calculator subtract windows and doors automatically?

-Are mortar joints included?
+Are mortar joints included in the block dimensions?

-How much waste should I use?
+How much waste should I allow when ordering blocks?

 Related calculators